CharlieCard: Automated Fare Collection 2.0

 In November 2017, the MBTA Fiscal and Management Control Board approved a $723 million contract with Cubic Corporation to replace the original CharlieCard and CharlieTicket with a new system ("AFC 2.0", for Automated Fare Collection) by 2021, that would allow fare gates to be compatible with contactless payment systems that have since been built into many credit cards and smartphones.
 To speed boarding, payment readers would be installed at all doors of Green Line trolleys and buses (to allow a proof-of-payment system) and cash-on-board payments would no longer be allowed, requiring customers to load cash onto cards at vending machines or retailers.
 It would also be extended to the Commuter Rail, where passengers would tap on and off.
 Public meetings on the new system were held in 2017 and 2018, but then stopped in 2019 until a revised plan was announced in December 2019.
 The new plan, costing over $900 million, was planned to roll out more gradually from 2020 to 2024.

 In February 2023, the MBTA confirmed that the project might be delayed beyond the 2024 deadline.
 Contactless credit/debit card and smartphone mobile wallet payments was launched on August 1, 2024, on the bus and subway systems.
-As of May 2024, the second-generation CharlieCard system, including a mobile app and new fare vending machines, is planned to be introduced in 2025.
+As of May 2024, the second-generation Charlie Card system, including a mobile app and new fare vending machines, was planned to be introduced in 2025.
 The system is planned to be extended to commuter rail and ferry in 2026.
+The MBTA began the public test phase of the new Charlie Card in December 2025.